-I first heard the phrase "retail ice age" on FOX Business News' "Varney & Co."
+I first heard the phrase "retail ice age" on FOX Business Network "Varney & Co."
 I don't know if anchor Stuart Varney coined it, but it's a pretty good assessment of the condition of bricks-and-mortar retail in America.

 Sure, some down-in-the-dumps retail stocks will bounce if the market keeps on rallying.